dart-lang/site-www/src/tools/dartdevc/index.md

 ---

-The Dart development compiler _(dartdevc_, also known as _DDC)_ lets you run and debug your Dart web app in any modern web browser.
+The Dart development compiler _(dartdevc_, also known as _DDC)_ lets you run and debug your Dart web app in the Chrome browser.

 <aside class="alert alert-info" markdown="1">
   **Note:**